Next high-flying SpaceX Starship test could blast off as soon as Tuesday

 SpaceX is working toward another high-altitude test flight of its next-generation spaceflight system, and it could come this week.

-Airspace restrictions are in place around Boca Chica for Wednesday and Thursday as well.
+Airspace restrictions are in place around Boca Chica for Thursday as well.
+The earliest potential flight date has been pushed back multiple times since last week.

 SpaceX has been testing and iterating its Starship design over the past two years, beginning with a series of low-altitude "hops."
 The first successful flight of significant altitude came last month when SN8 reached approximately the same altitude where commercial jets do much of their cruising.